PedroTheAxe/IAEDProjects/README.md

 # UniProjects

-This repository contains the majority of all the university projects I have done in my BSc at Instituto Superior Técnico.
+This repository contains some of the university projects that I have done in my BSc at Instituto Superior Técnico.

 <details>
 <summary>Click to expand course acronym meaning:</summary>